Massipssa/Docs/cloud/aws/basics.md

 ## RPO and RTO <a name="rporto"></a>

 - **Recovery Point Objective**
-    - How much a busniss can tolerate to lose, expressed in time
+    - How much a business can tolerate to lose, expressed in time
     - The maximum time between failure and the last successful backup
 - **Recovery Time Objective**
     - Maximum amount of time a system can be down